* G7 statement on currencies, cools currency war talk

 * Reaffirms commitment to market-determined exchange rates

-Strategists said the Japanese currency's weakness, driven by the new Japanese government's pressing for aggressive easing of monetary policy, would persist and investors would buy the dollar and the euro on dips against the yen, making any rebound in the yen short-lived.
+Strategists said the yen's weakness, driven by the new Japanese government's demands for aggressive easing of monetary policy to beat deflation, would persist and investors would buy the dollar and the euro on dips making any yen rebound short-lived.

 The G7 statement was also seen as pre-empting any criticism of Japan at a meeting of G20 finance chiefs later in the week.

 "The statement indicates that there will be little attempt to single out Japan as a currency manipulator at the G20 meeting as long as the Japanese policies deal with domestic issues like deflation and are not targeting the yen," said Valentin Marinov, head of European G10 FX strategy at Citi.